-Parent-to-Parent: Tips for helping a child with pain
+Caregiver-to-Caregiver: Tips for helping a child with pain and functional symptoms

-If you are reading this, then you are probably the parent or caregiver of a child or teen with chronic pain.
-As a group of parents who have been down this road, we took a look back at our own personal journeys of caring for a child with pain and asked the simple question:
+If you are reading this, then you are probably the parent or caregiver of a child or teen with chronic pain or functional symptoms.
+As a group of parents who have been down this road, we took a look back at our own personal journeys of caring for a child chronic symptoms and asked the simple question:

 What have we learned that has really helped us along the way?

 While not all our tips and advice will work for every child and caregiver, we hope you find some golden bits of parent-to-parent advice here that will help to make your own journey a little easier.
 We’ve all been there and it’s not easy.
 Remember, you are not alone!

-- Your child’s pain is real even if there is nothing you can see and you don’t have a clear diagnosis.
+- Your child’s pain or functional symptoms are real even if there is nothing you can see and you don’t have a clear diagnosis.

-- It’s possible for a child’s pain to get better just by treating the symptoms, even if you never learn what caused them.
+- It’s possible for a child to get better just by treating the symptoms, even if you never learn what caused them.

 - It’s helpful to plan ahead and have a “bag of tricks” or a “tool box” to manage difficult situations like stressful waiting rooms, sleepless nights, or other frustrations.
 Remember that different things might work in different situations.
 Keep trying until you and your child find what works best in each situation.

 - An active approach to recovery that includes exercise and psychological support makes a big difference!

-- In the recovery from pain, kids may develop new interests, skills, or hobbies and this can be a positive part of the healing process; try to embrace the change.
+- In the recovery from pain and functional symptoms, kids may develop new interests, skills, or hobbies and this can be a positive part of the healing process; try to embrace the change.

-- Chronic pain is complicated and getting better often requires more than one kind of treatment.
+- Chronic pain and functional symptoms are complicated and getting better often requires more than one kind of treatment.

 - Work with a medical team that you feel really listens to you and to your child.